techidaily/site-windows11/source/_posts/streamline-productivity-best-apps-to-turn-your-pcs-clock-into-an-animated-screensaver.md

  Furthermore, you could be working on your PC and need to take a break for a few minutes.
 With your clock screen saver on display, you are able to stay conscious of the time and slip back into work just when you need to.

  Screen savers can help you stay focused on a particular activity, especially those with timer features.
-If, for instance, you[use the Pomodoro technique](https://www.makeuseof.com/how-to-use-pomodoro-technique-work/) while reading, you can set study timers to help you commit to that task for a dedicated period of time.
+If, for instance, you [use the Pomodoro technique](https://www.makeuseof.com/how-to-use-pomodoro-technique-work/) while reading, you can set study timers to help you commit to that task for a dedicated period of time.

  And now, without further ado, let’s look into some of the best clock screen savers available.